-6.3.4718 At the time of publication of the draft Local Plan, a number of sites in South Reading had planning permission for 10 or more dwellings or more than 1,000 sq m of employment development.
+6.3.18 At the time of publication of the Local Plan, a number of sites in South Reading in addition to the allocated sites had planning permission for 10 or more dwellings or more than 1,000 sq m of employment development.
 There is not considered to be a need to identify these sites within a policy, as the permission establishes the principle of the development.
-Any future applications on these sites will be acceptable where they are substantially the same as the existing permission.
+Any future applications on these sites will be acceptable where they are substantially the same as the existing permission, subject to the policies in this Local Plan.
 Applications for developments will need to be considered against policies in the plan, in particular whether it would adversely impact the likelihood of meeting Reading's identified development needs.